isaacpulatov/nba-basktball/README.md

 This is a project in which I compare the NCAA statistics, of players drafted between 2000-2010, of those did make allstar teams versus those who did not.

+The college stats for those who did and did not make allstar teams, is in Yes-All-Star.csv and Non-All-Star.csv, respectively.

 <br> This is a full-cycle data analysis project, including

 <br> (1) data extraction, off of basketball-reference.com and sports-reference.com,